AlexanderPaulStevens/Manifold-Learning-for-Adversarial-Robustness-in-Predictive-Process-Monitoring/README.md

 ### Introduction

-In the related paper, we use of manifold learning to generate natural adversarial examples that are restricted within the range of data that the model is trained on, i.e. adversarial examples that are restricted to its class-specific manifold.
-We suggests that learning from these on-manifold adversarial examples breaks the trade-off between adversarial robustness and generalization, showing that there exist models that remain accurate on new, unseen data, while being robust against worst-case adversarial treats.
+In this paper, we use manifold learning to generate natural adversarial examples that are restricted within the range of data that the model is trained on, i.e. projected to its class-specific manifold.
+The experimental results suggest that, by learning from these on-manifold adversarial examples,  we can create models that remain accurate on new, unseen data, while being robust against (worst-case) adversarial scenarios.
 This GitHub repository contains all the code necessary to reproduce the work.

 ### Files